MartaKliuchnik/hospital-appointment-scheduler/README.md

 - URL Path: **_/api/v1/schedules/:scheduleId_**
 - Description: This endpoint retrieves a specific schedule by its ID.
-- Authentication: Authentication is required for this endpoint.
+- Authentication: Authentication: No authentication required for this endpoint.

 **Example Request**

 Description: A `GET` request to retrieve a specific schedule by its ID.
-It includes an Authorization header with a bearer token for authentication.
+No authentication is required for this endpoint.
+The schedule's ID is included in the URL path.

 ```

 curl -X POST http://localhost:8080/api/v1/schedules/123 \
--H "Authorization: token" \

 ```